Kincsem: Background

 Kincsem was bred at the stud of Ernő Blaskovich at Tápiószentmárton, in The Hungarian part of the Austro-Hungarian Empire.
 Her sire, Cambuscan, was bred by Queen Victoria and in 1864 went on to win the July Stakes and place in the St. Leger Stakes.
 He was sold to Hungarian interests and was brought to stand at the Hungarian National Stud in the Kisbér District in 1873.
 Cambuscan was by Newminster, while his dam, The Arrow, was by Slane.
 Kincsem was out of the Hungarian mare Waternymph, a daughter of the English horse Cotswold.
 Kincsem's third dam, Seaweed was also by Slane, making Kincsem inbred to him in the third and fourth generations (3x4).

 At that time, there were thieves in Hungary called betyars who stole cattle and horses.
 One night they tried to steal horses from an open summer stable of Blaskovich that had only a crossbar through the door.
 They made a noise, so stable staff chased them away and the horses, including Waternymph, were saved.
 This legend was later distorted and attributed to Kincsem, who in the new version was allegedly stolen by wandering Gypsies and later returned to her owner.

-Kincsem was once offered for sale as part of a package deal with six other yearlings for £700.
-However, she and one other filly were rejected by the buyer, Baron Alex Orczy, who felt they were of inferior quality.
-Kincsem thus raced for Blaskovich as a homebred.
-She was trained by Englishman Robert Hesp and ridden in most of her starts by Englishman Elijah Madden.
-Kincsem was devoted to her groom, who traveled with her everywhere and was subsequently known as Frankie Kincsem.
+Another distorted legend says that Kincsem was once offered for sale as part of a package deal with six other yearlings for 7000 gulden but she were rejected by the buyer, Baron Alex Orczy.

+In fact, according to a newspaper article about the auction, Kincsem was not on the list.
+Blaskovich later wrote that he didn't want to sell her because she had an unusually long, easy galloping stride and he loved her very much for her calm and very affectionate nature.

+In November 1875, Blaskovich sent her to Göd, seventy kilometers away, where trainer Robert Hesp opened a new stable that year.
+Kincsem arrived there “on the hoof” and the journey took two days.
+Englishman Robert Hesp trained her throughout her career and she was ridden by other Englishmen Elijah Madden (42 wins), Archie Wainwright (9 wins) and Tom Busby (3 wins).